 Along with being an ardent and skilled writer, I am an eager traveler.
-To date, I have independently journeyed through 51 countries and six continents, collecting and working on story ideas wherever I roam.
+To date, I have independently journeyed through 52 countries and six continents, collecting and working on story ideas wherever I roam.
 Equally passionate about education, I am an alumnus of Columbia University's Graduate School of Journalism and hold two Master of Science degrees.
-When I'm not working or exploring the world, I volunteer at an after-school art program and mentor young writers and photographers.
-For further information about me and my work, please contact me at [email protected]
+When I'm not working or exploring the world, I am a board member for an after-school, therapeutic art program and mentor young writers and photographers.
+For further information about me and my work, please contact me at [email protected].